element-hq/synapse/docs/admin_api/user_admin_api.md

 The following JSON body parameters are optional:

-- `reason` - Reason the redaction is being requested, ie "spam", "abuse", etc
+- `reason` - Reason the redaction is being requested, ie "spam", "abuse", etc. This will be included in the each redaction event, and be visible to users.
-- `limit` - a limit on the number of events to redact (events are redacted newest to oldest) in each room, defaults to 1000 if not provided
+- `limit` - a limit on the number of the user's events to search for ones that can be redacted (events are redacted newest to oldest) in each room, defaults to 1000 if not provided

 ## Check the status of a redaction process